booksaw/Engine2D/README.md

 # Engine2D

 A project to create a 2D Game Engine.
 This project includes a game creation screen along with a level editor, to allow you to create 2D games without much of a need for code.
+While making use of this project, please keep to the [code of conduct](https://github.com/booksaw/Engine2D/blob/master/CODE_OF_CONDUCT.md)

 ## Installation